 Here is a link to my current CV.

-Lieberman, E., Martin, P. and McMurry, N. “Politicians’ perspectives on voice and accountability: Evidence from a survey of South African local councillors.”
-Research Report, Making All Voices Count (December 2017).
+“Politicians’ perspectives on voice and accountability: Evidence from a survey of South African local councillors,” Research Report, Making All Voices Count, December 2017 (with Evan Lieberman and Nina McMurry).
 Link here.

-Martin, Philip A., Piccolino, Giulia and Speight, Jeremy.
-"Rebel Networks' Deep Roots Cause Concerns for Côte d'Ivoire Transition."
-The Global Observatory, International Peace Institute (October 12, 2017).
+"Rebel Networks' Deep Roots Cause Concerns for Côte d'Ivoire Transition," The Global Observatory, International Peace Institute, October 12, 2017 (with Giulia Piccolino and Jeremy Speight).
 Link here.

-De Kadt, D., Lieberman, E., Martin, P. and McMurry, N. “Here are four reasons that South Africa’s ANC lost ground in this month’s elections.”
-The Washington Post, Monkey Cage (August 12, 2016).
+“Here are four reasons that South Africa’s ANC lost ground in this month’s elections,” The Washington Post, Monkey Cage, August 12, 2016 (with Dan De Kadt, Evan Lieberman, and Nina McMurry).
 Link here.

 “Commander-Community Ties after Civil War.”
 Revise and Resubmit.